RainThunder/fefates-tools/README.md

 Because Nightmare only allows editing fixed-size data, you can't add any new stuff into the game via these modules.
 However, based on the information in .nmm files, with some basic knowledge of [.bin file format](https://github.com/RainThunder/fefates-tools/wiki/BIN-(File-Format)), you definitely can add something new to the game.

 # Requirements
 * A way to decrypt the game and extract the game's files.
-Currently, any 3DS with CFW or homebrew access will be able to do this.
+Currently, any 3DS with CFW or homebrew access is able to do this.
 For instructions, see below.
 * Nightmare: [here](http://serenesforest.net/forums/index.php?showtopic=26737) or [here](http://www.romhacking.net/utilities/610/).
 Nightmare 2 is recommended.
 * [FEAT](https://github.com/SciresM/FEAT/releases), for decompressing .lz files.
 * [BatchLZ77](http://filetrip.net/nds-downloads/utilities/download-batchlz77-1-3-f11736.html) / [DSDecmp4](http://www.romhacking.net/utilities/789/) / [lzx](http://www.romhacking.net/utilities/826/) to recompress the edited file.
 I'm not sure if those tools work on other operating systems than Windows. lzx is open-source and written in C, so you might be able to compile it for other OSes.